The Heart Of Our Story

 The Ponte Knife (Now The Charles Knife)

-When I (Brian) met Charlie, Benny, and Sam in 1969, I was still in junior high school and simply needed some oboe cane and a reed knife to learn how to make oboe reeds.
-My first teacher, Merrill Greenberg who later led a vibrant career in the Israeli Philharmonic, was attending Juilliard and had me stop at Ponte’s for supplies.
-I got myself a Ponte Knife (now called the Charles knife) and some Prestini cane.
-It was a candy store for musicians!
-From then on, I visited often for supplies and shared the intense reverence for the place that many felt.
+When I (Brian) met Charlie, Benny, and Sam in 1969, I was still in junior high school and needed some oboe cane and a reed knife to learn reed-making.
+My first teacher, Merrill Greenberg, who later enjoyed a vibrant career in the Israeli Philharmonic, had me stop at Ponte’s for supplies.
+I bought a Ponte Knife (now known as the Charles Knife) and some Prestini cane.
+The shop was a candy store for musicians!
+I visited often, sharing the intense reverence that many felt for the place.

 Merrill Greenberg, English hornist of the Israeli Philharmonic